Posture Health Is Longevity Health

 Sleeping on your back

-Place a soft pillow under your lower legs to take pressure off your spine due to an accentuated lower back.
+Place a soft pillow under your lower legs to take the pressure off your spine due to an accentuated lower back.

 Sleeping on your stomach